 Problems we solve

 Electronic chips need to be kept cool to ensure reliability and performance.
-A combination of heatsink and fans combination is usually used for this purpose.
+Typically, a heatsink-fan combination is used to achieve this.
 However, traditional rotary fans have many inherent disadvantages.

 Last only 2-3 years.
 Maintenance is needed.